talubich/hedera-keygen-java/README.md

 ### Cost of running the utility

-Since the utility performs 2 queries (getInfo on account) and 1 transaction, some hBar will be deducted from your account.
+Since the utility performs 2 queries (getInfo on account) and 1 transaction, some tinybars will be deducted from your account.
 Unsuccessful validations of current key against that supplied will result in a deduction, ensure you have the correct information to start with.

 ### Overriding defaults